apache/kafka/README.md

 subproject build directories.
 They are also printed to the console.
 The build will fail if Checkstyle fails.

 #### Spotless ####
-The import order is a part of static check. please call `spotlessApply` (require JDK 11+) to optimize the imports of Java codes before filing pull request.
+The import order is a part of static check. please call `spotlessApply` to optimize the imports of Java codes before filing pull request.

     ./gradlew spotlessApply